cameronmclean/labpatterns/notebook.md

 Ahh - but there is a problem - we dont get a primary key until the form/object is actuall saved in to the db.

-Phew -OK - bad me - made many chnages with granualr commits or notes...
+Phew -OK - bad me - made many chnages without granualr commits or notes...

 but - heres what I achieved/discovered today
 0. I ended up saving the first pattern name and pictogram into the db before moving on the rest - this was pretty much unavoidable because of the way I set up primary/foreign key relationships.